redhat-developer-docs/Compass/Compass.md

+# Compass
+## What is Compass?
-Compass is an end-to-end architecture guide for building Cloud Native applications the Red Hat Way.
+**Compass is an end-to-end architecture guide for building Cloud Native applications the Red Hat Way.**

 It includes microservices running in Linux containers, Kubernetes, OpenShift, Ansible and many other technologies.

-There is associated code -- an online store -- to demonstrate the architecture.
+There is associated code -- Brewery (https://github.com/redhat-developer-demos/brewery) -- to demonstrate the architecture.

 The first version of the project will be written in Java.
 After that, subsequent versions will feature other languages: Node.js, Python, .NET (C#, F# and VB), Go, and another others that are relevant.